twilson90/openformat-to-obj/README.md

 Usage
 --------------
-The script requires 1 argument - a glob or filepath to one or many odr files
+The script requires 1 argument - a glob or filepath to one or many odr files For each odr it outputs an obj and a mtl file for easy viewing.

 By default it checks for a pre-existing obj file, if it finds one that it created previously, it will not run the conversion on that particular odr file.